Hack4Dev/rooibosTea_classification/.ipynb_checkpoints/README-checkpoint.md

 1. Tutorial 1: Data visualization
 2. Tutorial 2: Data correlation
 3. Tutorial 3: Classification using simple statistics
-4. Tutorial 3: Classification using simple statistics
+4. Tutorial 4: Classification using machine learning

 #### In case you found difficulty dealing with python when working on the tutorials, please check the following links:
 1. https://www.sololearn.com/learning/1073